Rev Maudeen MacDougall Weight Loss Challenge

 A Practical Suggestion:

-Please avoid contact with those who are self- isolating.
-Avoid physical contact, but maximise virtual contact – email, skype, letters, greetings cards, and try to put together telephone trees or short life online groups, perhaps using Facebook to maintain contact and minimise isolation.
+In this time of lockdown avoid physical contact, but maximise virtual contact – email, skype, letters, greetings cards, and try to put together telephone trees or short life online groups, perhaps using Facebook to maintain contact and minimise isolation.
 Telephone trees are a good way to keep in touch.

 Rev. Maudeen I. MacDougall. – Parish Minister.